Fermionic quantum computation with Cooper pair splitters: Fermionic quantum gates

 \paragraph{Some gates require a single pulse because there is no renormalization of other parameters.} In the above scheme, the operations $\mathcal{U}_1$ and $\mathcal{U}_3$ require a single pulse.
 The gate $\mathcal{U}_1$ requires a single pulse because the dots are uncoupled from one another and the plunger gates affect the onsite energies without inducing any sort of coupling between the dots.
 Similarly, $\mathcal{U}_3$ is also a single operation because the CAR rate is maximum at $\mu_M=0$ whereas both ECT rate and onsite corrections are zero according to Eqs.~(\ref{eq:anti_par}---~\ref{eq:epsilons}).
 We show the time-dependent simulation of the $\mathcal{U}_3$ gate in Fig.~\ref{fig:3}.

 \paragraph{The pulses that lead to unwanted renormalizations require correction gates.} On the other hand, the first pulse of Eq.~\eqref{eq:U_hop} introduces finite onsite corrections to the outer dots and CAR according to Eqs.~(\ref{eq:anti_par}---~\ref{eq:epsilons}).
 Since the onsite corrections are equal, only a global phase factor is accumulated within the odd fermion parity sector.
 On the other hand, both onsite corrections and CAR result in undesired rotations within the even fermion parity subspace.
 We undo these operations with an Euler rotation using two orthogonal operations, resulting in the three subsequent pulses in Eq.~\eqref{eq:U_hop}.
-Similarly, the Coulomb operation in Eq.~\eqref{eq:U_coulomb} also requires a correction puls with the plunger gates because the mutual capacitance $C_m$ renormalizes the onsite energies in the outer dots, as shown in Eq.~\eqref{eq:capacitive_coupling}.
+We show the time-dependent simulation of the $\mathcal{U}_2$ gate in Fig.~\ref{fig:app_1} (Appendix~\ref{sec:app_td}).
+Similarly, the Coulomb operation in Eq.~\eqref{eq:U_coulomb} also requires a correction pulse with the plunger gates because the mutual capacitance $C_m$ renormalizes the onsite energies in the outer dots, as shown in Eq.~\eqref{eq:capacitive_coupling}.